Thermochemical technology for waste heat recovery

 TechUPGRADE

-TechUPGRADE is an initiative that aims to develop a ground-breaking, advanced thermochemical technology for waste heat recovery.
+TechUPGRADE is an EU-project that aims to develop a ground-breaking, advanced thermochemical technology for waste heat recovery.
 Our solution efficiently recovers waste heat from industrial processes and raises it to temperatures of 150 - 250 degrees Celsius.

 The TechUPGRADE-solution

+The project consortium consists of 14 partners, including 5 universities, 3 research centres, 4 SMEs, 1 large company and 1 partner with several industrial end users.
+This ensures that all the necessary expertise is available for the successful implementation of the project and that the partners complement each other optimally.
 The technology will be demonstrated in different designs and integrations in two relevant environments in Sweden and Germany with 35 kW and 10 kW high temperature heat output capacities.

 TechUPGRADE at a glance